 Terms of built-in type are translated using Isabelle/HOLCF-defined lifting function Def.
-The bottom element $\perp$ is used for undefined terms.
-Isabelle/HOLCF-defined flift1 ::: $('a \Rightarrow 'b :: pcpo) \Rightarrow ('a \ lift \rightarrow 'b)$ and flift2 :: $('a \Rightarrow 'b) \Rightarrow ('a \ lift \rightarrow 'b \ lift)$ are used to lift operators, as well as the following, defined in HsHOLCF.
+The bottom element $\bot$ is used for undefined terms.
+Isabelle/HOLCF-defined $flift1::('a\Rightarrow'b::pcpo)\Rightarrow('a\;lift\to'b)$ and $flift2::('a\Rightarrow'b)\Rightarrow('a\;lift\to'b\;lift)$ are used to lift operators, as well as the following, defined in HsHOLCF.

-Boolean values are translated to values of bool lift (tr in Isabelle/HOLCF) i.e. TT, FF and $\perp$ , and Boolean connectives to the corresponding Isabelle/HOLCF operators.
-Isabelle/HOLCF-defined If then else fi and case syntax are used to translate conditional and case expressions, respectively.
-There are restrictions, however, on case expressions, due to limitations in the translation of patterns; in particular, only simple patterns are allowed (no nested ones).
+$$fliftbin :: ('a \Rightarrow 'b \Rightarrow 'c) \Rightarrow ('a \ lift \rightarrow 'b \ lift \rightarrow 'c \ lift)$$ however, on case epressions, due to limitations in the translation of patterns; in particular, only simple patterns are allowed (no nested ones).
 On the other hand, Isabelle sensitiveness to the order of patterns in case expressions is dealt with.
 Multiple function definitions are translated as definitions based on case expressions.
-In function definitions are syntax are used as default value in the latter.
-Only let expressions without patterns on the left are dealt with; guarded expressions are translated as conditional ones; where expressions and list comprehension are not covered.
+In function definitions as well as in case expressions, both wildcards - not available in Isabelle - and incomplete patterns - not allowed - are dealt with by elimination, $\bot$ being used as default value in the latters.
+Only let expressions without patterns on the left are dealt with; where expressions, guarded expressions and list comprehension are not covered.